FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

 Let $ \boldsymbol{\upsilon}= (\upsilon_1, \upsilon_2, \cdots, \upsilon_i, \cdots, \upsilon_I) $ be the ordering vector of the possible degree matrix $ \boldsymbol{P} $.
 According to \cite{2002The}, the equation of ordering vector is as follows:

-According to $ \upsilon_i $, the priority of cloud services of all CSPs in satisfying QoS requirements of the PCC can be obtained by ranking $ z_i(\boldsymbol{\omega}) $.
-Then, PCCs can select the most trustworthy should service based on the ranking results.
+According to $ \upsilon_i $, the priority of cloud services provided by the candidate CSPs that satisfy the QoS requirements of PCC can be obtained by ranking $z_i(\boldsymbol{\omega})$.
+Then, the PCC can select a trustworthy cloud service from the candidate CSPs based on the ranking results.
 Algorithm 1 illustrates the trust level assessment process.